Contexts

 linux

-When you specify a platform for a context, Doc Detective attempts to run associated tests when the context is executed on that platform.
-If a platform isn't specified, Doc Detective attempts to run the tests on all platforms.
+When you specify a platform (or multiple platforms) in a context, Doc Detective attempts to run the associated tests only when executed on a matching operating system.
+If platforms

 {